sosaysthecaptain/jsondb/README.md

 - `sensitivity`: a numerical permission level, 0-9, required to access these attributes.
 Get `operations` will omit attributes for which the user is not permissioned
 - `user`: ID of member whose permission level should be used
 - `permission`: manually passed permission object(`{read: x, write: y}`), overrides user permission
+- `returnData`: if true, the 'set' returns the entire object, as if it were a `get`.
+Note that this is meant as a convenience, and does not work in cases where an object is split between multiple DynamoDB nodes.

 `get` parameters:
 - `path`: path, as a string, representing `'path.to.desired.attribute'`.
 If `path` is specified, only the requested value is returned.